 The usual symptoms of cleft deformities are –

-The proper reason as to cleft deformities occur is still unknown.
-Although widely considered a congenital birth defect, cleft occurrences have seen among couples with no history of similar deformity in both maternal and paternal sides.
-Among other reasoning cleft lip and cleft palate causes are linked to:
+A particular reason for cleft deformities is still unknown.
+Although widely considered a congenital birth defect, cleft occurrences have also been observed in babies among couples with no history of similar deformity in both maternal and paternal sides.
+Among others causes cleft lip and cleft palate are linked to:

-As per latest studies among reasons for cleft palate and cleft lip causes – the inclusion of a chromosomal defect (defect in chromosome 22) also referred as the velocardiofacial/ DiGeorge syndrome is a popular theory in this regard.
+As per latest studies among reasons for cleft palate and cleft lip, a defect in chromosome 22 – also referred to as the velocardiofacial/ DiGeorge syndrome – is a popular theory in this regard.

 In most of the cases, cleft lip and palate are identified right at the time of birth and hence doesn’t need any particular type of diagnostic test.
 In fact, a cleft lip can be noticed on ultrasound even before the birth of the child.
 Cleft palate, on the other hand, is difficult to detect through ultrasound.

-A test called ‘prenatal ultrasound’ can be conducted to detect the growing baby’s cleft deformity.
-The doctor can easily detect any facial deformity occurring in the growing baby after analyzing the test reports.
+A ‘prenatal ultrasound’ can be conducted to detect the growing baby’s cleft deformity.
 For proper cleft lip identification, this test can be performed after the 13th week of pregnancy.
 If a cleft lip is detected after performing a prenatal ultrasound, the doctor may also perform another test by collecting amniotic fluid from the uterus as a sample.
 Through this test, it can be determined whether the cleft lip occurrence is congenital or not.

-Due to abnormality occurring in the joining of the lip and/ or palate, feeding of the cleft baby becomes a troublesome issue for the parents.
-In fact, while trying to feed – food/ liquid comes out from the mouth and enter the nose of the cleft baby, adding further trouble.
-So the parents had to remain ever cautious during feeding of cleft babies.
+Due to abnormality occurring in the joining of the lip and/ or palate, feeding a cl;eft baby becomes a concerning issue for the parents.
+In fact, while trying to feed food/ liquid often spills out from the mouth and enters the nose of the baby.
+So the parents have to be very cautious during feeding.
 Moreover, as cleft babies cannot feed fully they mostly suffer from malnutrition and if not intervened timely, it can be fatal.
 Specially designed feeding bottles and nipples for cleft babies are available that ensure the safe flow of the liquid down the food pipe without interfering with their breathing.

-Cleft babies often experience the hardship of swallowing food.
+Cleft babies often experience trouble swallowing food.
 Even when, the food intake is through specially designed feeding bottles and nipples, the food/ liquid can flow back into the nose causing blockage in the air passage.
 Babies with cleft palate deformities may need to wear an artificial palate protection cap to help them swallow food, without interfering with their breathing.

-The untreated cleft palate can result into speech problems resulting in nasal-voiced speech and/ or unclear vocal sound when the baby turns a little older.
+The untreated cleft palate can lead to speech problems resulting in nasal-voiced speech and/ or unclear vocal sound when the baby turns a little older.
 After cleft lip and cleft palate repair, speech therapy needs to be given to the patient so that he/she can speak clearly.

 Sometimes, cleft afflicted children are found suffering from ear infections.
 The accumulation of fluids in the middle ear blocks their auditory perception, and if not treated timely can lead to deafness.
 Even after cleft lip repair, the patient can experience such problems of ear, nose, and throat.
 That’s why regular check-up following clip surgery is essential to determine any problems occurring in the patient.
 If diagnosed on time, ear fluid build-up can be treated by doctors by draining off the fluid from the ear, thereby restoring hearing loss.

-Cleft afflicted children are commonly found experiencing dental problems.
-Their dental problems can be varied ranging from missing teeth, small teeth, extra teeth occurring as a result of cleft lips and palate (these are called supernumerary teeth) as well as teeth that are misaligned/ improperly formed resulting in tooth line deformity.
+Cleft afflicted children commonly experience dental problems.
+Their dental problems can be varied; ranging from missing teeth, small teeth or extra teeth occurring as a result of cleft lips and palate (these are called supernumerary teeth) as well as teeth that are misaligned/ improperly formed resulting in tooth line deformity.
 Among other dental problems occurring in children with cleft lip and cleft palate are – gum (alveolar ridge) defects which can dislodge, rotate or tip a permanent tooth or prevent the new tooth from growing out properly.
-Children having clefts are also vulnerable to cavities and needs orthodontic treatments.
+Children having clefts are also vulnerable to cavities and need orthodontic treatments.

 Cleft lip and palate deformities occur in the mouth (oral) and maxillofacial regions which have numerous nerve endings and muscles.
-Even the slightest of mistakes can become life-threatening for the patient and might deal a permanent damage to them.
+Even the slightest of mistakes can become life-threatening for the patient and might cause a permanent damage.
 Thus, while conducting the surgical procedure to treat children with cleft deformities, specialists are deployed to address issues specific to the facial location where the cleft deformity has occurred/ extended.
-A team of physicians consisting of maxillofacial surgeons (plastic surgeons), oral wellness specialist (dentists), ENT specialist, anesthesiologists, medical support staff etc. work together offering cleft lip treatment and cleft palate treatment through surgical means.
+A team of physicians consisting of maxillofacial surgeons (plastic surgeons), oral wellness specialist (dentists), ENT specialist, anesthesiologists and other medical support staff work together to correct cleft lip and cleft palate through surgical means.
 A usual team consist of –

 The healthcare crew works together to build a plan of care to meet the special needs of every cleft affected patient once they’re inducted into a comprehensive cleft care program.